nicolas17/webzzuf/README.md

 Configuration
 =============

-1. Change the server.document-root in config.conf to whatever directory your .mov is in.
+1. Change the server.document-root in config.conf to whatever directory your .pdf is in.
-2. Change line 2 in fuzz.sh to the name of your .mov file without the extension.
+2. Change line 2 in fuzz.sh to the name of your .pdf file without the extension.

 Usage
 ======